Filmon-gh/weather-app/README.md

  - In addition, this weather app utilizes the OpenWeatherMap API (https://openweathermap.org) to retrieve current weather data for a given city.
 The OpenWeatherMap API provides comprehensive weather information, including temperature, humidity, description, and wind speed, which are displayed within the app's user interface.

 By combining the knowledge gained from these resources and leveraging the OpenWeatherMap API, I was able to develop this weather app and adapt it to suit my specific requirements.

+## Acknowledgment

+I would like to express my sincere gratitude to Rohit Sharma, my mentor, for his invaluable guidance and support throughout the development of this project.
+His expertise and insightful feedback have been instrumental in shaping the Weather App and enhancing my understanding of software development.